Outreach information for 2020-2021

 - To attend undergraduate lectures in mathematics and related area;

-- To work on a small research project in a 2 hrs workshop.
+- To work on small research projects in dedicated research workshops.

 - To acquire teaching skills in purpose-designed workshops.
 In these workshops, participants will be divided into teams and practice leading a 10-15 min class based on resources we provided.
 At the end they participate in a tournament to decide on the best teams based on the participants’ feedback.